developer-zebra/developer-zebra-site/src/emdk-for-android/8-0/guide/about/index.md

     <br>
     <a href="/datawedge" class="btn btn-danger">Learn About DataWedge</a>  <p></p> </div>

+## `IMPORTANT`

+**EMDK for Android versions 7.6 and 8.0 are functionally identical and interchangeable; either desktop version can target either device version**.
+Zebra publishes documentation for both versions to help avoid confusion since it's possible that identical EMDK software could be found with different version numbers on different devices.
+For example, devices built on Zebra's SDM660 platform can contain either EMDK-A 7.6 or EMDK-A 8.0.

 ## Overview

 EMDK for Android extends the Android Studio IDE for Mac OS and Windows with tools for easily creating powerful line-of-business applications for Zebra Android devices.
 EMDK for Android includes class libraries, sample apps and source code that enables developers to easily build apps that take full advantage of the power of Zebra devices.